tscoleman3/tscoleman3.github.io/content/authors/maggie_mcgreal/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Committee Alumni
+  - Lab Alumni
 ---

-Maggie (she/her) was an M.Sc. student at Southeastern Louisiana University in the Department of Biological Sciences with Dr. Chris Murray.
-She studied the spatiotemporal patterns and characteristics of American crocodiles in Costa Rica.
+Maggie (she/her) was an M.Sc. student at Southeastern Louisiana University in the Department of Biological Sciences with Dr. Chris Murray and me.
+She studied the influence of hydrology on the seasonal movement strategies of American crocodiles (*Crocodylus acutus*) in Costa Rica.
 She is currently pursuing Ph.D. opportunities focused on movement ecology and conservation.